Skip to content

 The top panel displays:

-• clock-times in hour intervals (24-hour format) across the top
+• clock times in hourly intervals (24-hour format) across the top

-• a representation of the hypnogram, when staging data are present: NREM, REM and wake are blues, red and green respectively
+• a representation of the hypnogram, when staging data are present: NREM, REM, and wake are blue, red, and green respectively

-• a lower, smaller representation of the currently included (i.e. unmasked epochs) at the bottom
+• a lower representation of the currently included (i.e. unmasked) epochs at the bottom

 Pan/zoom navigation

 You navigate across signals by clicking on this top panel.
-The white bar (here around 10pm or 22:00) dictates the interval shown in the lower panel.
+The white bar marks the interval shown in the lower panel.
+Cursor keys can also be used:

-• shift + left/right : move multiple epochs backwards or forwards
+• shift + left/right : move multiple epochs backward or forward

-• click-and-drag: if you've rendered the data, you can click-hold-drag to select larger windows of time to be shown; if you double-click within the selected region, it will return to a single epoch view; you can resize or drag the larger interview by selecting it
+• click-and-drag : if you've rendered the data, you can click and drag to select a larger time window; if you double-click within the selected region, it will return to a single-epoch view; you can also resize or drag the selected interval

 Rendering data

-A main panel also contains some widgets for altering the view, including a Render button.
+The main panel also includes controls for altering the view, including a Render button.

 Viewer 2

-• on first attaching an EDF, Lunascope loads signals directly from the in-memory EDF on an as needed basis to plot them; signals and annotations can be included or excluded from the view by clicking on the respective signal or annotation dock.
-In this mode, however, there is a restriction that no more than 30 seconds of signal data can be viewed at a time (there is no restriction for annotation-only views).
+• On first attaching an EDF, Lunascope loads signals directly from the in-memory EDF as needed.
+Signals and annotations can be included or excluded through the Signals and Annotations docks.
+In this mode, no more than 30 seconds of signal data can be viewed at once, although annotation-only views are not subject to that limit.

-• on pressing Render, Lunascope effectively takes a snapshot of the currently selected signals and annotations, then processes those data for more efficient viewing; subsequently, all items displayed are from the cached or rendered data store.
+• After pressing Render, Lunascope takes a snapshot of the currently selected signals and annotations and processes those data for more efficient viewing.
+Subsequent displays come from the rendered cache rather than the live in-memory record.

 There are three main advantages to rendering signals: